Total £0.00

 Housing

-- Bedroom area should be enough to allow all guineas to perform all the behaviours mentioned above at the same time if kept in groups/pairs.
+• Bedroom area should be enough to allow all guineas to perform all the behaviors mentioned above at the same time if kept in groups/pairs.

 Neutering